 - For the VA rotation, the County hospital rotation and all non-core rotations, fellows work Monday thru Friday.
 For the Stanford hospital rotation, fellows work Monday thru Saturday.

-- Fellows are on phone-based call only.
+- Fellows are on a phone-based call only.
 Fellows are on call for about 60 days in the entire fellowship year.
-We do not have on-site call.
+We do not have an on-site call.

 - We host monthly wellness dinners to facilitate fellow wellness.
 Our alumni feel that this is an extremely important component of our fellowship.